waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy for Suicune Encounter (Crystal)
 - **Status:** Sightings on Route 42 and Route 36 are required before the Tin Tower battle.
+(Note: Objective Analyst suggests Sages in Tin Tower 1F are the final trigger).
 - **Quest Start:** Turn 24509 (Route 42 exploration).
 - **Sequence:**
   1. Burned Tower: Beasts flee.
 [Verified]
   2. Cianwood City (North): Suicune observed.
 [Verified]
   3. Route 42 (Central Island): Approach Apricorn trees.
-[In Progress]
+[Attempted - Sprite not seen]
   4. Route 36 (Sudowoodo junction): Approach junction.
 [Pending]
   5. Tin Tower 1F: Return for battle.
-- **Battle Strategy:** Use KIMCHI (Gloom) with Sleep Powder to prevent Roar.
-Use XENON (Gastly) with Mean Look if necessary.
-Weaken carefully and capture.
+- **Battle Strategy:** Use KIMCHI (Gloom) at Lv21 with Sleep Powder to induce sleep.
+If Suicune wakes up, re-apply Sleep Powder immediately.
+Use XENON (Gastly) with Mean Look to prevent escape (though Suicune in Tin Tower 1F typically battles normally).
+Weaken with KIMCHI's Absorb or switch to a higher level Pokemon like Calcifer (Typhlosion) to use non-lethal moves if available.
+Use Ultra/Great Balls for capture.

 # Tile Mechanics (Global)
 - FLOOR: Walkable.
 Standard collision.
 [Verified]